 Order to the Philippine Army.
-Nine o'clock p. m., this date, I received from Caloocan station a message comthe photograph you have in your house, municated to me that the.
-American and I will pay you whatever price you forces, without prior notification or any may ask.
-Also buy me everything which just motive, attacked our camp at San Juan del Monte and our forces garrisoning the blockhouses around the outskirts of Manila, causing losses among our soldiers, who, in view of this unexpected aggression and of the decided attack of the aggressors, were obliged to defend faction, although it is not yet the day or | themselves until the firing became general all along the line.
+Nine o'clock p. m., this date, I received from Caloocan station a message communicated to me that the American forces, without prior notification or any just motive, attacked our camp at San Juan del Monte and our forces garrisoning the blockhouses around the outskirts of Manila, causing losses among our solall along the line.